g-leech/argmin-gravitas/_posts/2020-1-25-psychology-debunked.markdown

 visible:    1
 published:  true
+best: 		1

-summary:    List of exaggerated psychological phenomena
+summary:    A list of exaggerated psychological phenomena
 confidence: High that I'm representing the current evidence well, low that all of these will stay reversed.
 importance: 5
 warnings: 	I am not a social scientist.